Jutho/TensorKit.jl/docs/src/man/spaces.md

 ## Composite spaces

 Composite spaces are vector spaces that are built up out of individual elementary vector spaces.
 The most prominent (and currently only) example is a tensor product of `N` elementary spaces of the same type `S`, which is implemented as
 ```julia
 struct ProductSpace{S<:ElementarySpace, N} <: CompositeSpace{S}
     spaces::NTuple{N, S}
 end
 ```
 Given some `V1::S`, `V2::S`, `V3::S` of the same type `S<:ElementarySpace`, we can easily
-construct `ProductSpace{S,3}((V1,V2,V3))` as `ProductSpace(V1,V2,V3)` or using `V1 ⊗ V2 ⊗ V3`,
+construct `ProductSpace{S,3}((V1,V2,V3))` as `ProductSpace(V1,V2,V3)` or using
-where `⊗` is simply obtained by typing `\otimes`+TAB.
-In fact, for convenience, even the regular multiplication operator `*` acts as tensor product between vector spaces, and as a consequence so does raising a vector space to a positive integer power, i.e.
+`V1 ⊗ V2 ⊗ V3`, where `⊗` is simply obtained by typing `\otimes`+TAB.
+In fact, for
+convenience, also the regular multiplication operator `*` acts as tensor product between vector spaces, and as a consequence so does raising a vector space to a positive integer power, i.e.
 ```@repl tensorkit
 V1 = ℂ^2
 V2 = ℂ^3